Curdflappers/CalculatorGame/README.md

-# Calculator Game Solver
+# Calculator Game

-A solver for __Calculator: The Game__ by Simple Machine.
+A clone and solver of __Calculator: The Game__ by Simple Machine.
 It supports all 16 rule types.
 It supports portals.
-It can solve all 199 levels of the game.
+Users can play and solve all 199 levels of the game, plus any custom level they want to create.
 It runs through the terminal.

-The solver prompts for input about a particular level, and outputs a series of steps to complete the given level.
+The solver prompts for input about a particular level, and then beats the level.
+It outputs all solutions to the user.
 It then prompts the user to complete another level or quit the program.
-This repeats until the user chooses to quit the program.
+This repeats until the user chooses to quit.

+The clone prompts for a first level (1 to 199), and then displays that level.
+The user is able to enter a rule, quit the game, or restart the level at any time.
+If the user beats a level, the clone prompts the user to continue to the next level or quit.
+This repeats until the user quits or beats level 199.

 This document covers the rules of Calculator: The Game and how to use the program.
 For installation instructions, see [the usage docs](./docs/usage.md).
 If you have any issues with the program, feel free to open an issue on the repository.